eclipse-archived/codewind-docs/docs/_documentations/metrics-dashboard.md

 ## What is the Metrics Dashboard?

-The Metrics Dashboard instruments Java, Node.js, and Swift runtimes for performance monitoring and provides the monitoring data through an API.
-You can also visualize data with the Metrics Dashboard.
-For more information, see [Application Metrics on GitHub](https://github.com/RuntimeTools/appmetrics).
+Application Metrics instruments Java, Node.js, and Swift runtimes for performance monitoring and provides the monitoring data through an API.
+The Metrics Dashboard is a method for you to visualize this data.

 ## Metrics Dashboard types

-The Metrics Dashboard is available in Java, Node.js, and Swift.
+The Metrics Dashboard is available for Java, Node.js, and Swift.
 You can monitor the projects that you create in these languages.
 * [Application Metrics for Java](https://developer.ibm.com/javasdk/application-metrics-java/)
 * [Application Metrics for Node.js](https://developer.ibm.com/node/monitoring-post-mortem/application-metrics-node-js/)
 * [Application Metrics for Swift](https://developer.ibm.com/swift/monitoring-diagnostics/application-metrics-for-swift/)